reframejs/reframe/readme.md

 A *page config* is a plain JavaScript object that configures a page by assigning it
  - a React component (required),
  - a route (required), and
- - further (optional) page configurations (such as the page's &lt;title&gt;, meta tags, script tags, whether the page should be hydrated or not, whether the page's HTML should be rendered at build-time or at request-time, etc.).
+ - further (optional) page configurations (page's &lt;title&gt;, meta tags, whether the page's HTML should be rendered at build-time or at request-time, whether the page should be hydrated or not, etc.).

 You can build a React web app with **no build configuration** and **no server configuration**.